scarsam/dev-setup/README.md

 ```
 Note: On a Mac, it is important to remember to add .DS_Store (a hidden OS X system file that's put in folders) to your .gitignore files.
 You can take a look at this repository's [.gitignore](https://github.com/nicolashery/mac-dev-setup/blob/master/.gitignore) file for inspiration.

+Projects folder
+-
+This really depends on how you want to organize your files, but I like to put all my version-controlled projects in `~/Projects`.
+Other documents I may have, or things not yet under version control, I like to put in `~/Dropbox` (if you have Dropbox installed), or `~/Documents`.

 Apps
 -
 * [Dropbox](https://www.dropbox.com/downloading): Bring your photos, docs, and videos anywhere and keep your files safe.